wp-plugins/tg29359-taxonomy-widget/readme.txt

 * Added 'Hide empty dropdown'
 * Added 'Replace "No taxonomies" of list to:'
 * Added 'Include post counts of child taxonomies'
-* Added 'Order by' and 'Order' (but they does not work yet)
+* Added 'Order by' and 'Order' (but they do not work yet)

 = 0.0.3 =
 * Changed the character for displaying hierarchical indention from non-breaking space to hyphen.
 Because non-breaking space is ignored on iOS 8, and dropdown is displayed flat even though "Show hierarchy" is checked.